csjaugustus/alfred-removebg/README.md

 4. Paste the API key in the configuration, and you're good to go!

 ## Usage
-1. Keyword Trigger: rmbg + filename (supports single file only)
+1. Keyword Trigger: `rmbg` filename (supports single file only)
-2. Universal Action: Select one or multiple files, and choose "Remove BG" from the results.<br>
+2. File Action: Select one or multiple files, and choose "Remove BG" from the results.<br>
 Note: All changes will be in-place, meaning the original image will be replaced.